 Of course, the man stood down from this position ultimately, after I dished out a waterfall of other grievances.
 Thereafter, he struggled to divorce himself of responsibility, before mumbling some semblance of an apology.
-(To be fair to him, he also offered a solution.
-A non-feasible one) Now, I’m not bringing this up to revive the matter, I’ve long accepted that nothing could be done without greater loss on my part.
-I’m mentioning my episode to show that apologies achieved through such means will seldom be convincing.
-Few would consider them as sincere or genuine, just as I did, because earlier responses during the Golden Hour already established the actual mentality of the person(s) involved.
+(To be fair to him, he did offer a solution.
+A non-feasible one) Now, I’m not bringing up this to revive the matter, I’ve long accepted that nothing could be done without greater loss on my part.
+I’m mentioning my episode to show that apologies achieved through such confrontations are seldom convincing.
+Few would consider them as sincere or genuine.
+What was said or done earlier during the Golden Hour already established the true mentality of the person(s) involved.

-In the case of my commanding officer, his conviction that he did no wrong.
-And shouldn’t be the one forced to attend to me.
+In the case of my commanding officer, this would be his conviction that he did no wrong.
+And he shouldn’t be the one forced to attend to me.

-In the case of the United Airlines incident, this would be the harsh reality that it was really the worldwide fallout that cornered the airline into an apology.
+In the case of the United Airlines incident, this would be the harsh reality that it was really the worldwide fallout that cornered UA into an apology.
 Without that, I doubt Mr. Munoz would have said what he just did.

-Now, to be clear, I’m not implying UA is going to fold because of this, or that the world wouldn’t forgive them.
+Now, to be clear, I’m not implying UA is going to fold because of this, or that the world wouldn’t ever forgive them.
 Given enough time, I believe they’d recover.
-Yet, to actuate this recovery, how much money and time would they have to spend?
+Yet, to actuate this recovery, how much money and time would be needed?
 On top of which there would for a long time remain a threat, one that affects the whole aviation industry.
-Do you agree with me when I say many passengers would now be clutching their cellphones, eagerly, tremblingly, waiting to film the next fracas?
+Do you agree with me when I say many air passengers would now be clutching their cellphones, eagerly, tremblingly, waiting to film the next fracas?
 Would UA itself be subjected to increased, even unfair scrutiny, by every other passenger it ferries from now on?

-To an extent, I pity the better staff of UA stuck working for them.
+To an extent, I pity the better staff of UA.
+The ones stuck working for them.

 Another effect of the United Airlines Incident

-As a side point, the drama on board Flight 3411 added to a contentious worldwide practice.
+The drama on board Flight 3411 is the latest manifestation of a worldwide fad.
 That of people releasing self-taken video evidence, followed by netizens calling for blood.

 In Singapore, this is a current area of concern.
-More and more government officers, and their associated pundits, are condemning the practice.
+More and more government leaders, and their associated pundits, are condemning this trend.

 Just to be clear, I’m neither supportive nor condemning of this practice.
 I’m too appalled by either extreme to dare form an opinion.

-On one hand, you have really frightening persecution of supposed culprits.
-I’m not talking about Munoz, but cases of people being misidentified as culprits, and being harassed.
+On one hand, you have really frightening persecutions of supposed culprits.
+I’m not talking about Munoz, but about cases of people being misidentified as culprits, and harassed.

-To the larger public, does the latter not encourage that frightening assumption?
-That you would lose any case against a powerful bureaucrat, however maligned you are, unless you have the anger of the public behind you?
-Correspondingly, does this not also stroke the indignity and the bloodlust of a public always hungry for the next scandal, to the extent it stops bothering about facts?
+For the latter, does this not encourage a frightening assumption?
+The assumption that you would lose any case against a powerful bureaucrat, no matter how maligned you are, unless you have the anger of the public behind you.
+Correspondingly, does this not further stroke the indignity and the bloodlust of a public always hungry for the next scandal, to the extent it stops bothering about facts?

 I think the United Airlines incident really did the world a terrible disfavour.

-They might have silenced the victim with money and suppressed the hype with beautiful words.
+UA might have silenced the victim with money, and suppressed the hype with beautiful words.
 But all of us will live with the repercussion of this incident for a good many years to come.

 I put this here ‘cos I couldn’t work out where to add this above.

-The Golden Hour, and its all-important crisis plan.
+The Golden Hour, and the all-important crisis plan for it.

-Why do so many organisations lack a realistic crisis plan.
-One that considers all potential major predicaments, and the most apt responses to react with.
+Why do so many organisations lack a realistic crisis management plan?
+One that considers all potential major predicaments, and denotes the most appropriate responses to react with?

-Is it because these organisations see themselves as being so infallible?
+Is it because these organisations see themselves as being utterly infallible?
 Or is it because the exercise involved is so unpleasant?
-Dangerous too, as in, how many dare to talk of such things before a boss?
+Dangerous too, as in, how many dare speak of such things in front of the boss?

-And for those organisations that do have some sort of a crisis plan, the sort written to protect legal and financial interests, how often do these end up costing the organisations far more?
+And for the organisations that do have some sort of a crisis plan, the type written to protect legal and financial interests, how often do these plans end up costing these organisations far more?